 All research involving human subjects must be reviewed and approved by the Princeton IRB before initiation.
 However, the Code of Federal Regulations identifies six categories of minimal-risk Human Subjects research as being exempt from Federal Policy for the Protection of Human Research Subjects.
-Because investigators are not authorized to make this determination, all requests for “exempt status” must be reviewed and approved before commencement of study procedures.
-Once IRB staff determines that the proposed research activity meets at least one of the exempt categories below, an “Exemption Notice” will be issued to the Principal Investigator.
-All future research changes must be reviewed and approved prior to implementation.

 Please use the drop down menu to review exempt categories, examples and tips.